Latest Bitgert (BRISE) News Update

 TLDR

-1. Exchange Growth Metrics (August 2025) – The team highlighted user and transaction milestones for its centralized exchange.
+1. Exchange Growth & Adoption (August 2025) – Reports highlight user and transaction milestones for the Bitgert Exchange, not code changes.

 Deep Dive